Foods to Eat When You Have Viral Fever

 3. Leafy greens

-Leafy greens like spinach, kale, and cabbage are rich in Vitamin C, which helps in strengthening your immune system.
-A weak immune system during fever can increase its duration and make you susceptible to cold, cough and a sore throat.
-They are also rich in Vitamin E – another nutrient that is good for the immune system.The best way to consume them is through either a salad or smoothie, both of which are easy to digest.
+Leafy greens like spinach, kale, and cabbage are rich in Vitamin C, which helps strengthen your immune system.
+A weak immune system during a fever can increase its duration and make you susceptible to cold, cough, and sore throat.
+They are also rich in Vitamin E – another nutrient good for the immune system.
+The best way to consume them is through either a salad or smoothie, both of which are easy to digest.

-Oranges, sweet lime and pomelo are rich in Vitamin C. You can use them as snacks in between meals.
+Oranges, sweet lime, and pomelo are rich in Vitamin C. You can use them as snacks in between meals.
 Getting your daily dose of Vitamin C from natural sources is better than consuming supplements because the body can absorb it better from foods.
 These fruits are among the best foods that fight viral infections.

-6. Coconut water
+5. Coconut water

 If you are wondering what food is good for viral fever, look no further.
 Coconut water is rich in glucose and electrolytes – two things that your body needs to combat the lethargy that viral fever brings.
-It is also rich in potassium that helps replenish your energy reserves.
+It is also rich in potassium which helps replenish your energy reserves.

 7. Bananas